unicode-org/message-format-wg/spec/registry.md

 or can use a collection of _field options_ (but not both) to control the formatted output.

-If both are specified, an _Invalid Expression_ error MUST be emitted and a _fallback value_ used as the resolved value of the _expression_.
+If both are specified, a _Bad Option_ error MUST be emitted and a _fallback value_ used as the resolved value of the _expression_.

 > [!NOTE]